-For the year ended 31 December 2023, the Group's administrative expenses amounted to approximately RMB11,291,000, (year ended 31 December 2022: approximately RMB10,350,000), representing an increase of 9% comparing to the year ended 31 December 2022.
-The increase in administrative expenses was mainly due to the increase in general administrative expenses for operation purpose.
+For the year ended 31 December 2024, the Group's administrative expenses amounted to approximately RMB14,555,000, (year ended 31 December 2023: approximately RMB11,291,000), representing an increase of 28.9% comparing to the year ended 31 December 2023.
+The increase in administrative expenses was mainly due to higher general administrative costs for operational purposes and increased legal and professional fees related to corporate matters of the Group.